-Improved client feedback & negative ACKs - MQTT 5 Essentials, Part 5
+MQTT 5’s Improved Client Feedback & Negative ACKs – MQTT 5 Essentials Part 5

-Whether investigating the reason for client disconnects, researching why messages fail to reach their intended target, or ensuring consistency in MQTT client deployments across multiple teams, MQTT v3 users often need to extend the pure protocol features with technology like the HiveMQ Extension SDK.
-To make overcoming these challenges easier and standardized, MQTT version 5 purposely introduced the following features.
+Whether it’s delving into the causes of client disconnects, examining why messages fail to reach their designated targets, or guaranteeing consistency in MQTT client deployments across various teams, MQTT 3 users often find the need to augment the basic protocol features with technology, such as the HiveMQ Extension SDK.
+MQTT 5 has been deliberately designed to address these challenges more efficiently and in a standardized manner by introducing the following features.

-Let’s focus on several MQTT 5 features that fall under the category of providing more transparency and allowing centralized system control by virtue of the broker.
+Let’s focus on several MQTT 5 features that provide more transparency and allow centralized system control by virtue of the broker.

 With MQTT version 5, it is now possible for MQTT brokers to give additional feedback to MQTT clients on connection establishment.
-A number of different properties can be added to the connection acknowledgement packet that tell the client which features the broker supports or the client is allowed to use.
+A number of different properties can be added to the connection acknowledgment packet that tells the client which features the broker supports or the client is allowed to use.
 This includes the following MQTT features:

 - Retained messages